 Anxiety doesn’t cause hair loss directly.
-The anxiety-triggered stress brought on by everyday difficult life events is responsible for hair loss.
+The anxiety-triggered stress brought on by everyday complex life events is responsible for hair loss.
 The three types of hair loss that occur due to high-stress levels include:

 - Alopecia areata.
 Stress is one of the reasons that are thought to cause alopecia areata.
-In this type, the hair follicles are attacked by the body’s own immune system, causing hair loss.
+In this type, the hair follicles are attacked by the body’s immune system, causing hair loss.

 Potential Ways to Cope With Stress-Induced Hair Loss